Kanye West’s Deal to Buy Parler Has Been Terminated

 The announcement of the termination of West’s deal to buy Parler, a copycat of Twitter, came shortly after West appeared on Infowars, the show hosted by conspiracy-monger Alex Jones — where, among other things, West expressed admiration for Adolf Hitler and made antisemitic jokes about former Israeli prime minister Benjamin Netanyahu.
 West had already been met with a major backlash in the past few months over his antisemitic statements, including losing his Adidas sneaker deal.

-“Parlement Technologies has confirmed that the company has mutually agreed with Ye to terminate the intent of sale of Parler,” the company said Thursday in a statement to Variety.
+“Parlement Technologies would like to confirm that the company has mutually agreed with Ye to terminate the intent of sale of Parler,” the company said Thursday in a statement posted on Twitter.
 According to Parlement Technologies, the decision was made “in the interest of both parties” in mid-November.

 The company added, “Parler will continue to pursue future opportunities for growth and the evolution of the platform for our vibrant community.”

 In October, West and Parler had announced their provisional agreement for the music artist and entrepreneur to buy Parler.
-The parties expected it to close in the fourth quarter of 2022.
+The parties expected it to close by the end of 2022; financial terms weren’t dicslosed.
 “In a world where conservative opinions are considered to be controversial we have to make sure we have the right to freely express ourselves,” West said in a statement at the time.

-Founded in 2018, Parler boasts that it is an “uncancelable free speech platform.”
-But the pro-Trump app’s hands-off approach to content moderation resulted in Apple and Google temporarily banning Parler from their app stores in the days after the Jan.
-6, 2021, deadly attack on the U.S. Capitol, with the tech companies citing Parler’s violations of their prohibitions on content that incites violence.
+Founded in 2018, Parler has boasted that it is an “uncancelable free speech platform.”
+But the pro-Trump app’s hands-off approach to content moderation resulted in Apple and Google temporarily banning Parler from their app stores in the days after the deadly attack on the U.S. Capitol on Jan.
+6, 2021, with the tech companies citing Parler’s violations of their prohibitions on content that incites violence.
 Amazon also cut off its AWS hosting deal with Parler.